Wind Energy Primer (draft)

 4. Adverse impacts of industrial wind energy

-These include noise and vibration disturbance of wildlife; fragmentation and degradation of habitat; danger to birds, bats, and insects from the blades and their pressure vortices; water table and runoff problems from the foundations, clearance, and roads; noise and visual disturbance of human neighbors (from loss of enjoyment of one’s property to loss of sleep and in many cases serious health effects); shadow flicker; strobe lights; devalued property; destruction of rural and wild vistas; loss of recreational areas and wild refuge; interference with wireless communications; danger to small planes and helicopters; fire hazard; and so on.
+These include: noise and vibration disturbance of wildlife; fragmentation and degradation of habitat; danger to birds, bats, and insects from the blades and their pressure vortices; water table and runoff problems from the foundations, clearance, and roads; noise and visual disturbance of human neighbors (from loss of enjoyment of one’s property to loss of sleep and in many cases serious health effects); shadow flicker; strobe lights; devalued property; destruction of rural and wild vistas; loss of recreational areas and wild refuge; interference with wireless communications; danger to small planes and helicopters; fire hazard; and so on.

 5. Drivers of wind energy development

 First, wind energy provides tax avoidance in the United States through the 10-year federal production tax credit (which was 2.2 cents per kWh for facilities connected in 2012) and 5-year double-declining accelerated depreciation.
 These provide two-thirds of the capital value of an industrial wind turbine.
 State subsidies may provide another 10% of the cost with grants and tax breaks.
+Other countries, and some U.S. states on a small scale, provide a “feed-in tariff” that requires utilities to pay a specified (inflated) price for wind energy.

 In addition to selling the actual energy, the company may then sell an “equivalent” amount of renewable energy credits (RECs, or green tags) with which people can claim the alleged environmental benefit of or satisfy the obligation to buy wind energy even though everyone on the grid – or even on another grid – in fact used it equally.

-The obligation to buy wind energy is enacted by legislators with renewable portfolio standards (RPSs), renewable energy standards (RESs), renewables obligations, and the like.
+The obligation to buy wind energy is enacted by legislators through renewable portfolio standards (RPSs), renewable energy standards (RESs), renewables obligations, and the like.
 Most of such requirements that a certain amount or percentage of electricity be obtained from renewable sources actually favor wind.
 For example, they usually don’t count large or preexisting hydro, and some of them even specify a certain amount of new wind.
 Thus, utilities are forced to buy into big wind whether or not it is practical or affordable for them, whether or not it means building new conventional plants to back it up or new remote high-capacity transmission lines.

 6. Social aspects of wind energy development